jacobbriones1/NLP-with-Twitter/README.md

 `wordListFunctions.py` : Contains helper methods for analyzing all words contained in a list of tweets. <br>
 #### Methods:
-  - `wordList(wordlist)` : Input is a list of tweets tokenized into words:`tweet: ['a tweet'] ---> wordList: [['a'],['tweet']]`.
+  - `wordList([strings])` : Inputs a list of strings, and uses the `nltk.word_tokenize` to convert each string into a list of words.
+  I chose not to include non-alphabetic characters in the output, and also converting each word to lowercase.
-  The method outputs a single list, where each entry is a word rather than another list. <br>
+  The method outputs a single list of lowercase words. <br>
+  - `vocab([words])` : inputs a list of words, typically outputted from wordList, and generates a list of all vocabulary words used in the list<br>
-  - `wordFreq(wordList)` : Inputs a list of words of the form outputted by wordList, and returns a dictionary object representing word frequencies.
+  - `wordFreq([words])` : Inputs a list of words of the form outputted by wordList, and returns a dictionary object representing word frequencies.<br>
+  - `onehotvector(vocab, word)` : Takes a vocabulary list and a single word as its arguments, and returns the onehot representation of the word. <br>
+  - `onehotvectors([strings],[words])` : Takes a list of strings and a list of words as arguments.
+In terms of tweets, this function inputs a list of tweets(not tokenized into words) and a single tweet which has been tokenized into words, and returns a list of onehot vectors for each alphabetic word in the tweet<br>

 `wordPlots` : Contains visual tools to analyze word frequency.
 Needs to include more visual tools.<br>
 #### Methods: